videsk/frontend-junior-dev/README.md

 The Tailwind version is `2.0.3`, so read the [latest documentation](https://tailwindcss.com/).

+This project use eslint with `vue recommended` and `eslint default` rules.
+You can check [vue recommended rules here](https://eslint.vuejs.org/rules/) and [eslint default rules here](https://eslint.org/docs/rules/).

 **Suggestion: Focus on the tasks firstly, then in the details.**

 ## Bonus (Optional)